MossBeachBrothers/micrograd/README.md

-#Autograd Engine for Back-Propagation
+# Autograd Engine for Back-Propagation

-##Nueral Network in Numpy
+## Neural Network in Numpy
-    Implementing Manual Back Propogation, Exponentiation
+- Implementing Manual Backpropagation, Exponentiation

-##Nueral Network in PyTorch
+## Neural Network in PyTorch
-    Implemented the same network in PyTorch for Binary Classifier
+- Implemented the same network in PyTorch for Binary Classification